SusanWill/PortfolioProjects_MarvelMovies_Excel/README.md

 ### Data Cleaning/Preparation
 Initial preparation included:
-•	Downloading the .csv data set and saving it as a .xslx sheet.
+•	Downloading the .csv data set and saving it as a .xlsx sheet.

 •	Reviewing the data headers, data types, and formatting.